Hemlock Farms Community Association: Amenities

 Within HFCA there are four lakes, each containing beach areas with bathhouses.
 Boat racks are available for rent to members at 5 different locations.
-There are two outdoor swimming pools with bathhouses, ten tennis courts (excluding those at the country club), two baseball fields, two basketball courts, a volleyball court, two bocce courts, a children’s playground and a Teen Center.
+There are two outdoor swimming pools with bathhouses, ten tennis courts (excluding those at the country club), two baseball fields, two basketball courts, a volleyball court, two bocce courts, a children's playground and a Teen Center.

 The Steer Barn Clubhouse, features an indoor pool, sauna, steam room, kiddy pool, Jacuzzi, locker rooms, fitness center, arts and craft rooms, game room and an auditorium/theater.

 Additionally HFCA has a private skating rink in the winter, their own summer camp, and private hiking trails in the development.

 The Hemlock Farms Volunteer Fire and Rescue has provided fire and ambulance services to HFCA since 1969.

-The Public Safety Department is HFCA's private police department.
-In addition to providing guards at 2 of the 3 entrances to the community, they also have a minimum of 2 other patrol officers on at all times.
+The Department of Public Safety is HFCA's Private Police Department which holds an active Law Enforcement ORI --(Originating Agency Identifier) assigned directly by the Federal Bureau of Investigation (FBI) approved and processed through the Pennsylvania State Police CLEAN (Commonwealth Law Enforcement Assistance Network) section.
+The Hemlock Farms Department of Public Safety responds to emergency and non-emergency calls.
+Some officers are commissioned under Title 22(Private Police Act) court appointed sworn private police officers while other officers are certified under Pennsylvania Act 235(Lethal Weapons Certification).
+Serious crimes and state violations are coordinated with Pennsylvania State Police (Troop R Blooming Grove Barracks) Security is provided 24/7 7 days a week to the community.
+In addition to providing gate attendants at 2 of the 3 entrances to the community, they also have a minimum of 2 patrol officers on at all times.

+The Department of Public Works and Water Company are HFCA's essential divisions of the Hemlock Farms Community Association (HFCA).
+They operate, maintain, and service the vast infrastructure and utility needs for the more than 3,400 homes in this private gated community.

+The DPW serves as the operational hub for community maintenance and infrastructure.Core Responsibilities: They manage road upkeep, landscaping, and snow removal for nearly 90 miles of roads.
+They also operate the community's Refuse/Recycling Center.Location: The Public Works facility is located on-site within Hemlock Farms.

+The Water Company The community operates its own private water utility system to ensure residents have a safe and steady supply of drinking water.

+Core Responsibilities: The water system is sourced from deep wells located in the Catskill Formation.
+The water is regularly tested, treated (with chlorine and phosphate), and distributed to over 3,400 homes.